recski/brise-plandok/DATA.md

 - `labels_gold`: true if gold labels exist for this document (i.e. annotations from step 1 were adjudicated)
 - `full_gold`: true if full gold labels with values, types and modalities exist for this document (i.e. annotations from step 2 were adjudicated - currently there are no such documents)
 - `annotators`: anonymized annotator information
-- `reviewers`: adjudicators for this document
+- `labels_reviewers`: adjudicators for this document

 #### Sentence level attributes